sparkney/danceguide/index.md

 # Getting started

 ## Hello world
 The Hello World example is two classes, the controller and an action.
-The controller mapps a request to the action.
+The controller maps a request to the action.
 For this example, controller and actions need to be in the same package.

 *Controller.java*